ReasonMakes/icochess/README.md

 ## Piece Beviours

 - Pawns:			move/capture one edge away.
+Pawns can move/capture two edges away the first time they move.
 Unlike in 2D chess, there is no en passant and no promoting; and pawns can move "backwards"
 - Knights:	  		move/capture one side corner away, ignoring obstructions in the way
 - Bishops:			move/capture infinitely from edges to direct corners and vice versa along one direction
 - Rooks:			move/capture infinitely from edge to edge along one direction